mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 Here is the calculation I performed, when identifying the bug based on the impact that I estimated.
 This attack can be performed over a network, and is easy to execute.
 Privileges required are just to be a user on the server, and for the normal message sending, there is no user interaction required.
 (Though the crashing bug does require user interaction.).

 It doesn’t do any information leaking, so it’s not really affecting confidentiality.
-But integrity is compromised because the server chat history is wiped- It’s not the worst integrity violation, which would be something like a bug that allows you to manipulate other user’s chat messages and things like that.
+But integrity is compromised because the server chat history is wiped.
+It’s not the worst integrity violation, which would be something like a bug that allows you to manipulate other user’s chat messages and things like that.

-The main impact is on availability- as long as a malicious user can keep reconnecting to the server, they can keep spamming this message and rendering chat completely useless.
+The main impact is on availability: as long as a malicious user can keep reconnecting to the server, they can keep spamming this message and rendering chat completely useless.
 Worse, because the entire chat history gets messed up like this, it can be very difficult for an administrator to figure out who the actual problematic user is.

 Plugging this into the NIST tool gives us a 7.1 CVSS by my estimation.
-Fairly high in the abstract- but the actual impact always depends on how people actually use the software.
-For instance, I have a friend who plays EVE online, and heavily uses Mumble, but only the voice chat- in his usage, this bug would be very unlikely to affect him.
-Someone would need to trick him over voice chat into clicking on a user comment to get his client to crash- not something likely to be doable at scale or more than once!
+Fairly high in the abstract, but the actual impact always depends on how people actually use the software.
+For instance, I have a friend who plays EVE online, and heavily uses Mumble, but only the voice chat.
+In his usage, this bug would be very unlikely to affect him.
+Someone would need to trick him over voice chat into clicking on a user comment to get his client to crash - not something likely to be doable at scale or more than once!

 ## Proof of Concept

-The last step was to ask the question- “is this enough?”.
+The last step was to ask the question “is this enough?”.
 Proofs of Concept are very important in security research because they demonstrate “just how bad” a bug can be.
 If I had been able to generate a PoC that executed remote code, that would have certainly been a big deal, so why didn’t I search further along the crash to see if I could do that?

 Well, there’s a few good reasons.
 One is that I did do some brief inspection of the crash.
 I’m not very good at debugging, so it wasn’t immediately obvious if the crash was caused by something that could be exploited.
 I also noticed that Mumble uses a lot of good modern binary protections, such as stack canaries, which make exploiting memory corruption a lot harder.

-Finally it was a question- the only real point of making a more complex PoC is to convince the developers that a problem is significant enough that it warrants a patch, and associate a relevant timeliness to the patch.
+Finally, it was a question.
+The only real point of making a more complex PoC is to convince the developers that a problem is significant enough that it warrants a patch, and associate a relevant timeliness to the patch.
 Pretty much as soon as I reported what I had, the devs began working with me to get a patch pushed out.
 Additionally, since I am not tracking that Mumble is used in any of those contexts where it would be a huge deal for someone to break it like this (like life or death) I figured what I had was enough to deliver.

 It is easy for those of us who work in application security or bug hunt as a hobby to feel like we need to chain every bug into its worst case scenario situation.
 That’s what gets the headlines and what often makes people very interested in your work.
 If you’re chasing notoriety or a big payout for a bounty, developing more crazy exploits can make sense, but if you just want to help projects be a bit more secure, it doesn’t necessarily matter.
 At the end of the day, the basic goal of a PoC for responsible disclosure is to convince the developers to patch something.
 If they’re convinced, you’ve succeeded.